sworisbreathing/techtalk-splunk-test-aws/README.markdown

 ---

+## Speaker Notes

+Add speaker notes like so:

+    ...
+    slide content goes here

+    Note:
+    speaker notes go here, for the above slide

+    next slide starts here

+then hit the `s` key during the presentation to pull up the speaker notes.

+---

 ## Previewing changes
 If you're working on a Unix machine, chances are you have python installed.
 Your presentation must be hosted over HTTP in order to make use of markdown files.